 Where to stay: Yosemite Valley Lodge

-Yosemite National Park is one of the most magnificent West Coast national parks that can take you weeks to explore.
+Yosemite is a real gem that can take you weeks to explore.
 Don’t think that you can spend a day here and check it off your list.
 Instead, plan to spend three to five days in this national park, especially if you are visiting it for the first time.

 The area sees the first snow between October and November, which often leads to road closures and limited hiking opportunities.